3 Exporting tree with data

 .
 The write.beast()

-function export the tree with associated data to a single BEAST format file.
-The associated data can be used to visualized the tree using ggtree (Figure 5.7) or FigTree
+function exports the tree with associated data to a single BEAST format file.
+The associated data can be used to visualize the tree using ggtree (Figure 5.8) or FigTree (Figure 3.1).

 3.2.3 Merging tree data from different sources